shebuxin/shebuxin.github.io/_pages/blog.md

 author_profile: true
 ---

-I worte some articles regarding efficient work flow, programming, control theory and AI/power paper review.
-They are writen in Chinese and posted on Chinese 'Quora' platform —— [Zhihu](https://www.zhihu.com/people/she-bu-xin/posts).
+I write articles on research workflow, programming, control theory, and AI for power systems.
+Most posts are written in Chinese and published on [Zhihu](https://www.zhihu.com/people/she-bu-xin/posts).

 ---